- Parking Lots & Permits

 E. John Gare Parking Garage

-The garage is located at the end of Armory Street, which can be reached via Pleasant Street or Hampton Avenue.
-The garage has a capacity of more than 430 vehicles on four levels of clean and safe parking.
-There is a convenient covered walkway from the Parking Garage to Thornes Marketplace on the second level.
-The parking garage is open 24 hours a day.
-The first hour is always free, and parking is $0.75 per hour after that.
+Open 24-hours a day the garage is located conveniently close to the downtown business district and can be accessed via Pleasant Street or Hampton Avenue.
+The garage has a capacity of more than 430 vehicles on four levels with a covered walkway on the second level that leads to Thornes Marketplace and Main St. The first hour is always free, and parking is $0.75 per hour after that.
 You have the option to pay in cash or with a credit card.
 MasterCard, Visa, American Express and Discover cards are accepted.

 *It is important to keep track of the entry ticket that is issued when you enter the garage.
 You will need this to pay and exit the garage.
 A non-refundable lost ticket fee of $20 is charged for a lost ticket.

 Located directly across from the Hampshire County Courthouse on Gothic St. The garage is open for public parking from 5:00pm to 6:00am, Monday-Friday and all day Saturday and Sunday.
 Important - Vehicles parked in the garage outside of authorized public parking hours are subject to ticketing and towing.
 Public Parking begins after 5:00pm on weekdays.